 Since then, he’s curated the popular YouTube channel Timtimfed which features a variety of high concept film and comedy content, and has over 35,000,000 online hits.
 A multi-faceted filmmaker, he is an award-winning Writer, Director, Musician & Visual Effects artist.
 He’s won various awards for his work in Music Videos, from directing clips of his own Band to more recent work with artists such as Guy Pearce’s on his sophomore Musical release, Storm.
 He is yet to win awards for acting.

-Most recently, he created the SBS2 series The Wizards of Aus which he Directed/Co-Wrote/Acted/Composed and VFX’d for.
+He created the SBS2 series The Wizards of Aus which he Directed/Co-Wrote/Acted/Composed and VFX’d for.
 He is deeply unhappy and this bio is a cry for help.

 Nick has been working in the Film & Television industry since he was eight, featuring in television shows such as The Saddle Club, Holly’s Heroes, Neighbours, Blue Heelers, Winners & Losers and the Channel 7 telemovie MOLLY.